 - Production support for Linux VDAs when using a customer-managed Azure subscription.

 - The limit of VDAs per subscription is now 1,200.

-- You can add another Citrix-managed Azure subscription when you need more machines than the limit per Citrix-managed subscription.
+- You can add another Citrix Managed Azure subscription when you need more machines than the limit per Citrix Managed Azure subscription.

 - Additional information about DNS servers.

 - To view your Citrix license usage information, follow the guidance in Monitor licenses and active usage for Citrix Managed Desktops service.